arita37/java/README.md

 it's difficult to release all the code .

 You can't imagine that Google releases all his search engine code....
+But they sometimes release some utilities code to make a standard used by many people.

 If you have interest in one of the project below and some code sources, you can just send me a message  to noelkev0 gmail   , explaining your motivation.